Study Abroad

 3. Digital and Professional Skills

-Students who already have basic practical skills often feel more confident during coursework, internships, and job applications.
+Students with basic practical skills often feel more confident during coursework, internships, and job applications.

 4. Cultural and Workplace Readiness